I Want To...

 |Fire Safety and Hazard Communication Online Training Course|

-This course is required annually for all John Hopkins Hospital employees and is recommended at least once every three years for non-hospital employees as a refresher in preparation for a Joint Commission Survey.
+This course is required annually for all Johns Hopkins Hospital employees and is recommended at least once every three years for non-hospital employees as a refresher in preparation for a Joint Commission Survey.
 The Fire Safety portion will review how to respond to a fire/fire alarms, evacuations, and fire prevention.
 The Hazard Communication portion reviews how to become familiar with chemical hazards, material safety data sheets (MSDS), and properly labeling of containers.

 |Minimizing Risk from Fluoroscopy|